elotl/kip/docs/provider-config.md

     # this corresponds to the --endpoint-url option in the AWS CLI
     # endpointURL: ''

+    # Disable verifying the API server's certificate chain and host
+    # name.
+In this mode, TLS is susceptible to man-in-the-middle
+    # attacks.
+Disabling security checks is dangerous and should be
+    # avoided.
+This should only be used for testing.
+    # insecureTLSSkipVerify: false

   # gce:

     # The GCE project where kip will be running.
 Can be auto-detected